OpenVADL/openvadl/doc/tutorial.md

 ### Syntax Type Composition (record)

+In real world processor specifications the number of model arguments can become quite large.
+Model types can be grouped together in a `record` to reduce the number of arguments.
 Listing \r{record_definition} shows a `record` definition used for type composition.
 In this particular case the record definition composes an `Id` and `BinOp` type to the new type `BinInstRec`.
 The body of a record definition consists of a parameter list providing typed fields.